silaspe/maths/docs/group_theory.md

 At the same time, we have just proved that: there's only one $1$, $\frac{1}{\frac{1}{3}} = 3$, $3 \frac{1}{3} = \frac{1}{3} 3 = 1$, and there's only one $\frac{1}{3}$

 They're all connected!
 They're all secretly the same!
 Group theory (or, more generally abstract algebra) really is the grand unified theory of algebraic systems!

+Now you can pretty much skip to any other chapter you want.

 ### subgroups & cosets